Always know what you want – and don’t want.

 - Confirm the appointment and get the name and phone number of the person showing you the property.

-– Take a look at the area, is it well maintained? what’s the traffic like? drive or walk around and check out the parking, shops, parks, pubs, restaurants etc.
+- Have a look at the area, is it well maintained?
+What’s the traffic like?
+Drive or walk around and check out the parking, shops, parks, pubs, restaurants etc.

 - View the property at different times of the day to see the level of natural light, don’t be put off by dodgy decor.
 A lick of paint and some imagination can make all the difference.